 Away from the coast, the region of Slavonia is known for its spicy sausages.
 Slavonian kulen, made up of pork, spices, paprika and garlic, is a must try.

 Rakija is the national drink of Croatia, and the perfect way to start or end your holiday!
-The alcohol is distilled from locally grown fruit – usually plum – and is drunk straight up.
+The alcohol is distilled from locally grown fruit – usually plum – and is enjoyed straight up.
 Just remember to say Živjeli! – pronounced: zhivyelee – as you pick up your glass.
 That’s ‘cheers’ in Croatian!

 The eight provinces of Northern Italy all offer unique culinary traditions, influenced by neighbouring countries such as France, Austria, and Slovenia.